 Reps.
 Gwen Moore and Mark Pocan Introduce Bill to Protect LGBT Homeless Youth

-August 2, 2013 by Josh King, Senior Public Policy Advocate
+Post Submitted by Josh King, Former HRC Senior Public Policy Advocate

 On Thursday, August 1st, Congresswoman Gwen Moore (D-WI) and Congressman Mark Pocan (D-WI) introduced legislation that would provide robust protections for lesbian, gay, bisexual and transgender (LGBT) homeless youth – the Runaway and Homeless Youth Inclusion Act (RHYIA).

 The RHYIA would protect LGBT youth by prohibiting discrimination against youth based on their sexual orientation or gender identity within the Runaway and Homeless Youth Act (RHYA).
 The RHYA provides funding for support systems that serve youth that become homeless.
 These programs include emergency shelters, street outreach, transitional living and assistance for homeless youth in rural areas.

 “I ran away from home when I was an adolescent,” said Rep. Moore.
 “It was the first and last time.
 Living on the streets is a difficult and dangerous experience – one that no child should have to endure.
 Unfortunately, homelessness is the reality for hundreds of thousands of youth each year.
 According to some studies, LGBT youth account for up to 40 percent of all homeless youth.
 LGBT homelessness is an issue that negatively impacts our children, our families and our communities.
 Omitting these young people from the RHYA sends a powerful message to this population: that addressing their trauma and fear is not a priority.
 The LGBT youth homelessness experience cannot be ignored.”